 The news story about the couple who had to move out of their upscale, Missouri house due to a horrible infestation with venomous brown recluse spiders despite repeated treatment from conventional pest control companies is testament to just how difficult spiders can be to deal with.

-Fortunately, I’m not afraid of spiders, so taking out even the big, fast ones who would sneak into the house was an annoying, but not a scary task.
+At least I’m not afraid of spiders.
+Taking out the big, fast ones was an annoying, but thankfully not a scary task.

 When you have young children, however, spiders are much more than annoying.
-They can be dangerous and there are plenty of spiders that pack a nasty and even venomous bite which can prove especially problematic for those who are immuno-compromised in any way.
+They can be dangerous and there are plenty of spiders that pack a nasty and even venomous bite.
+If a person is immuno-compromised, a spider bite is especially problematic.

 In our neck of the woods, the wolf spider is the one that most concerns me.
 Those things are big, hairy, fast and not shy about biting you if provoked.